Alcoholism and Family History

 Drink moderately as an adult.
 You should approach even moderate drinking with caution because you may find it difficult to stay at that level.
 Better yet, avoid alcohol completely.

 Talk with your health care provider or a substance-abuse counselor.
-They can recommend support groups or helpful organizations, or even treatment if needed.
+Either one can recommend support groups or helpful organizations, or even treatment if needed.

 If you’re an adult who already has begun to drink, your health care provider can assess your drinking.
 He or she can tell you if you need to cut back and advise you how to go about it.